 We undertake such efforts to ensure that all employees share our universal set of values.
 The Ricoh Way underpins everything we do, and is the basis for delivering on those values to customers around the world.
 Based on this common value, we are fostering a corporate culture in which our diverse human resources can demonstrate their individuality from customer perspectives, respect each other, create flexible and innovative ideas, and keep creating new customer value.

 We instituted the Ricoh Way Recognition Program in 2015 for all Ricoh group employees.
 The program honors those whose endeavors contribute conspicuously to new customer value or innovative improvement activities, in keeping with mission, vision, and values statement of the Ricoh Way.
 The numbers of applicants and winners of this program have grown every year, contributing to our corporate culture that recognizes and respects individuals.

 To be One Global Company based on a shared commitment to Ricoh Way, we survey employees every year to learn their views from Ricoh Way perspectives and foster reforms.
-In the fiscal 2019, participation rate for this survey was 74.5%, and among these 78.1% of participants provided positive feedback.
+In the fiscal 2020, participation rate for this survey was 76%, and among these 82% of participants provided positive feedback on key indicators.

 The Ricoh Group’s workforce rapidly reached around 90,000 people as a result of business expansions and mergers and acquisitions.
 Such growth made it vital to tailor our human resources management structure to the realities of accelerating globalization and give all employee opportunities to play meaningful roles in our organization.

 The Ricoh Group Human Resources Management Policy accordingly prioritizes our enduring respect for basic human rights, and focuses on identifying and developing top talent throughout the world, including by instilling the Ricoh Way.
 Head office and group companies will continue collaborating to strengthen their human resources management systems.